AdamJelley/cohere-text-summarisation/README.md

-# Minimal Cohere Texrt Summarisation Application with FastAPI
+# Minimal Cohere Text Summarisation Application with FastAPI
-Minimal [FastAPI](https://fastapi.tiangolo.com) webapp to serve text summaries from [Cohere](https://cohere.ai) text summarisation [endpoint](https://docs.cohere.ai/docs/text-summarization-guide).
+Minimal text summarisation webapp to serve LLM text summaries generated with a [Cohere](https://cohere.ai) text summarisation [endpoint](https://docs.cohere.ai/docs/text-summarization-guide) using [FastAPI](https://fastapi.tiangolo.com)

 ## Installation
 Only `cohere` and `fastapi[all]` packages are required.
 These can be installed with: